alanarvelo/DHackathon/README.md

   - make input size variable
   - Add Loading Container
   - specific event configuration for each type of event to display its returned values
+  - make the contracts upgradeable

 To Publish:
   - UML of process, stages, actors and functions
   - Instruction page with UML and caveats, exceptions, requires
+  - Properly document own github repo according to requirements
+  - in DHackathon instructions and graph

   - Host project
+  - Youtube videos about usage
   - Medium Post
-  - Youtube video usage
-  - Post on reddit, product hunt, etc
+  - Post on reddit, product hunt, etc, devpost
   - email companies about engagement / job opps
+  - Ubuntu compatibility to replicate

 To Share with Amal:
   - proper config of web3 when adding new contract